na-na-hi/renget/archive/6wfys.md

 ###Models and Textures:

-Skyland AIO - this is finally truly all-in-one, including both DLC and all cities.
-The quality is high and consistent, and there is a 1k option available for toasters and microwaves.
+There are AIO packs like Skyland AIO or Skyrim 2022, but honestly I would just recommend a set of landscape textures and possibly cleaned and recompressed vanilla textures for most setups.

 Otherwise - anything by ElSopa, Pfuscher, Rudy, Rally, Gamwich, Mrf, Cunny, WizKid, Johnrose, johnskyrim, mindflux, wskeever, and SDLutz will probably be fine.
 Don't feel the need to fuck with EVERYTHING in game unless you're screenarchering or have the autisms.
 If you do so, you'll spend more time hunting down visual bugs than playing the game.